hyperraza/faucet/README.md

 - `RATE_LIMIT_WINDOW_MINUTES` - Rate limit window in minutes.
 Defaults to `1`.
 - `RATE_LIMIT_MAX_REQUESTS` - Max requests per rate limit window.
 Defaults to `60`.
 - `RATE_LIMIT_NUMBER_OF_PROXIES` - Allowed number of proxies in front of the service.
 Defaults to `1`.

+### Develop localy

+If you want to develop frontend

+1. go to /interface
+2. run `yarn dev`

+If you want to develop both frontend and backend

+1. in /interface run `yarn build`
+2. in the main directory run `yarn dev`